jesyikaturner/jesyikaturner.github.io/_posts/2014-04-20-the-dilemma.md

 *“Help us!
 Come out and help!”
 I hear my teammates scream.
 One is already dead, another is being ravaged by a hunter while the other is strung up by a smoker.
 If I left now it would mean game over.*

 In the intense world of Left 4 Dead 2, players are thrust into a battle for survival against hordes of zombies.
 However, the game presents a unique challenge beyond the undead threat: the moral dilemmas faced by players themselves.
-This blog post explores the complex decisions players must make and the psychological factors that influence their choices.

-#### The Game’s Setup

 Left 4 Dead 2 is a cooperative game where players must work together to survive against zombies.
 The game emphasises teamwork, but it also introduces a twist: other players can become enemies.
 This dynamic adds a layer of complexity, as players must navigate not only the zombie threat but also the potential betrayal of their teammates.